thinktandem/thinktandem.io/src/content/articles/connecting-to-remote-platformsh-database.md

 private: false
 mainImage: images/articles/connect-to-sequel-pro.png
 img-src: images/articles/connect-to-sequel-pro.png
-teaser: Connecting to a remote Database on platform.sh is simple (when you know how)!
+byline: Connecting to a remote Database on platform.sh is simple (when you know how)!
 date: 2017-03-03
 ---